 - Personal Privacy

-Other more specific websites can be added to the exemption list by going to Security Profiles> SSL/SSH Inspection and adding addresses under Exempt from SSL Inspection for the appropriate profile.
-The adding of addresses is done by selection from a drop down menu.
+Other more specific websites can be added to the exemption list by going to Security Profiles > SSL Inspection, selecting the appropriate profile, and adding addresses under Exempt from SSL Inspection.

 At a purely technical level, a properly formed certificate will encrypt the data so that it can only be read by the intended parties and not be read by anyone sniffing traffic on the network.
 For this reason, people will often use self-signed certificates.
 These self-signed certificates are free and will encrypt the data just as securely as a purchased certificate.
 The self-signed certificates, however, are not likely to recognized by the CA certificate store so will be considered by any checks against that store as invalid.

 On the other hand, one of the services the vendors provide is verification of identity of those that purchase their certificates.
 This means that if you see a valid certificate from a site that identified itself as being from “valid-company.com” that you can be reasonably sure that the site does belong to that company and not a false site masquerading as being part of that company.